-CED 512 Introduction to the Helping Relationship.
-(3) F, S, SS
+CED 512 Introduction to Helping Relationships and Community Counseling.
+(3) F, S,

 Introduction to the skills used in the helping professions and an examination of the settings in which they occur.

 522 Personality Development.
 (3) F, S, SS Interaction of affective and cognitive factors in personality development at different age levels.
 Various personality theories examined.